ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 * `task_expiration`: The time up to which clients are expected to upload to this task.
 The task is considered completed after this time.
 Aggregators MAY reject reports that have timestamps later than `task_expiration`.
-* A unique identifier for the VDAF instance used for the task, including the type of measurement associated with the task.
+* A unique identifier for the VDAF in use for the task, e.g., one of the VDAFs defined in {{Section 10 of !VDAF}}.

-In addition, in order to facilitate the aggregation and collect protocols, each of the aggregators is configured with following parameters:
+In addition, in order to facilitate the aggregation and collect protocols, each of the Aggregators is configured with following parameters:

-* `collector_config`: The {{!HPKE=RFC9180}} configuration of the collector
+* `collector_config`: The {{!HPKE=RFC9180}} configuration of the Collector
   (described in {{hpke-config}}); see {{compliance}} for information about the HPKE configuration algorithms.
-* `vdaf_verify_key`: The VDAF verification key shared by the aggregators.
+* `vdaf_verify_key`: The VDAF verification key shared by the Aggregators.
 This key is used in the aggregation sub-protocol ({{aggregate-flow}}).
 The security requirements are described in {{verification-key}}.

-Finally, the collector is configured with the HPKE secret key corresponding to `collector_hpke_config`.
+Finally, the Collector is configured with the HPKE secret key corresponding to `collector_hpke_config`.

 ## Uploading Reports {#upload-flow}